Covid 19 Delta outbreak: Māori-only clinics to bridge vaccine gap in Taranaki - NZ Herald

 Wano said iwi were closely involved in the planning and clinics on marae were a possibility.

-He said iwi would also help focus promotion of vaccination to Māori communities.
+He said iwi would also help focus the promotion of vaccination to Māori communities.

 Debbie Ngarewa-Packer said the higher rates of vaccination for older Māori were not reassuring.